Mvalentino92/JAVA/README.md

 **Rocket_Valentino.java:** Simulates a rocket trying to escape the earths atmosphere.
 Updated values using Eulers Method.

 **Subtract_Quiz.java:** Runs a quiz that asks the user simple interger subtraction.

+**changeString.java:** Returns a new string, with the specified pattern replaced by the given new pattern.
+Recursively calls itself until all occurences of the pattern are replaced.